wleepang/shiny-directory-input/README.md

 Provides an input for users to select directories via an interactive, and os native dialog, rather than having to type in paths in a `textInput()`.

+> **NOTE**: This is intended to only be used with _locally run_ shiny applications.
+It will not work on server deployed applications because it uses OS shell calls to present a directory choosing dialog.
+There is currently no way (that I'm aware) of _securely_ presenting a client side directory selection dialog from a hosted web application.

 # Run the demo
 Install the `shiny` R-package from CRAN: